PhilippMundhenk/philippmundhenk.github.io/_posts/2020-11-03-tradfri-motion-sensor.md

 ## Problem Statement

-While I can acquire the Tradfri motion sensor relatively cheap, it does have some significant downsides when used with Home Assistant.
+While I can acquire the Tradfri motion sensor relatively cheap, it does have some significant downsides when used with HA.
 While other motion sensors (e.g., Aqara), are acting as sensors-class devices in the ZigBee network, the Tradfri motion sensor acts as a controller.
 This is ideal for the purpose intended by IKEA, without hub or central home controller, as one can directly attach the motion sensor to lights without additional infrastructure needed.
-However, it makes it difficult for use in Home Assistant, as control input can only be observed indirectly, in this case.
+However, it makes it difficult for use in HA, as control input can only be observed indirectly, in this case.
 The control signals could be exposed by deconz as events, similar to remote controls, but for some reason this is not implemented.
 Instead they are exposed as sensor.
 This might be easier to understand for most users.

 Additionally, the motion sensor is fixed to an interval of about 2 minutes and enforces this by sending a command "On with timed off" with a parameter of 3 minutes on ZigBee.
 Thus, there is only a single event sent when motion is detected, after which the motion sensor remains quiet for about 2 minutes.
 In case motion is detected within this time, the motion sensor will send the same event again, thus extending the time the light is on.